 These are just some of the reasons that homeowners start longing for a pitched roof—and wondering if they’re stuck with their flat roofs forever.
 Luckily, nothing is written in stone in construction.
 Homeowners who want to convert to angled roofs have plenty of options.
 The price and scope of the project depends both on how complicated you want your new roof to be, as well as the construction of your existing roof and ceiling joists.
 If you’re thinking about converting to a pitched roof, here’s what you’ll need to know before you begin.

-Flat Roof to Pitched Roof Conversion Cost
+Flat Roof Replacement Cost

 Converting a roof is a pretty big project that will potentially affect the architecture and stability of your home’s existing structure.
 It could even cost up to $30,000 if you go for a particularly complex replacement.
 Therefore, it’s a good idea to closely examine the issues you’re dealing with and determine whether or not a new roofing system is really the best option before you begin a massive construction project.

 For instance, if your main concern with your roof is moisture exposure or frequent maintenance, installing a newer, higher quality roofing membrane may be a simpler and more affordable choice.
 Look for a roofing contractor who has experience working with flat roofs and who knows how to add waterproof coatings and other surface treatments properly to prevent water exposure.

 However, if you prefer the appearance of a pitched roof, are concerned about your existing roof’s structural stability, or need roof repair to correct leaks, cracks, or other issues, your best bet may be converting to a pitched roof.